 Christmas Tradition #5 Build a Gingerbread House

 There are so many fun different gingerbread houses available.
 I’m not about baking my own house, but if you do props to you!
-We have always done ready made gingerbread houses.
-We would see gingerbread houses at the store, buy them and then work them into whatever time we had available.
+We have always done ready-made gingerbread houses as one of our Christmas traditions.
+We would see gingerbread houses at the store, buy them, and then work them into whatever time we had available.

-Then she said, after all the gifts are open and the kids are starting to get bored, it’s time to make the gingerbread houses!
+After all the gifts have been opened and the kids are starting to get bored, you can start making the gingerbread houses!
 All the mess is made at one time, there is no worrying about having the time to “fit in” making a gingerbread house and the kids are quiet and occupied.
-Smart right?
+You can even watch a cheesy Christmas movie while you decorate.

 Tradition #6 Opening one gift on Christmas Eve

-This may be one of the most popular Christmas traditions that everyone does, I’m not sure.
-We started this as a kid and it’s continued to this day.
+This may be one of the most popular Christmas traditions that most everyone does.
+My family started this as a kid and it’s continued to this day.
 We don’t buy a lot of gifts for our kids so they get to pick one of the small gifts that are in their stocking to open on Christmas Eve.

-If you ask almost any kid, this is probably their most favorite tradition.
+If you ask almost any kid, this is probably their most favorite Christmas tradition.
+Who doesn’t want to open a gift a day ahead of time?

 Tradition #7 The Christmas Pickle

 I was always under the impression that this was a Victorian tradition.
 No one knows exactly where it started or why.
-Although there are quite a few interesting legends!
-A beautiful glass pickle ornament can be one of the most beautiful ornaments to add to your tree.
+Although there are quite a few exciting legends!
+A beautiful glass pickle ornament can be one of the most beautiful decorations to add to your tree.
+A bumpy green glass pickle, who wouldn’t love that?

 Tradition #8 Christmas Music

-One of the biggest traditions is playing Christmas music from the day after Thanksgiving until January 2nd.
-If you love Christmas as much as I do you will not flinch at this tradition.
+One of the most significant traditions is playing Christmas music from the day after Thanksgiving until January 2nd.
+If you love Christmas as much as I do, you will not flinch at this tradition.
+I know some people don’t love this Christmas tradition, but if you change up the style of music you won’t tire of it easily.

 Pandora and Amazon Prime Music (if you have a Prime Membership) have the greatest free selection of music.
 There should be something for everyone with Pandora and Prime music jazz, chorus, rock, pop, country and more.